Youth Perspectives on Privacy and Equality in Networked Spaces

 Bailey, J. & Steeves, V..
 (2013).
 Will the real digital girl please stand up?
 In Hille Koskela and Macgregor Wise (Eds.), New Visualities, New Technologies: The New Ecstasy of Communication.
 London: Ashgate Publishing.

 Bailey, J., Steeves, V., Burkell, J., & Regan, P. (2013).
 Negotiating with gender stereotypes on social networking sites: From ‘Bicycle Face’ to Facebook.
 Journal of Communication Inquiry, 37, 91-112.

 Privacy (Child Rights)

-Steeves, V., & Macenaite, M. (Forthcoming).
+Steeves, V., & Macenaite, M. (2022).
 Data protection and children’s online privacy.
 In G. González Fuster, R. Van Brakel, & P. De Hert (Eds.), Research handbook on privacy and data protection law: Values, norms and global politics.
 Cheltenham, U.K.: Edward Elgar Publishing.

 Steeves, V. (Forthcoming).
 Theorizing privacy in a liberal democracy: Canadian jurisprudence, anti-terrorism, and social memory after 9/11.
 Theoretical Inquiries in Law, 20(1).

 Smith, K., Shade L., & Shepherd, T. (2017).
 Open privacy badges for digital policy literacy, International Journal of Communication, 11, 2784-2805.

 Regan, P. (2016).
 Big data and privacy.
 In J. Bachner, K. Wagner Hill, & B. Ginsberg (Eds.), Analytics, policy and governance.
 New Haven: Yale University Press.